shiruken/hackintosh/README.md

     2. Using the list of identified ports, enter the numbers of the ports you want to **disable**
         * No more than 15 XHC ports can be enabled
         * `2,3,4,9,11,12,14,15,16,18,25` → `HS02,HS03,HS04,HS09,HS11,HS12,HS14,USR1,USR2,SS02,SS09`
-          * Disables onboard Bluetooth, AIO control, and USB 2.0 support for the two ports immediately beneath the HDMI port
+          * Disables Bluetooth, AIO control, and USB 2.0 for the two ports immediately beneath the HDMI port
         * The enabled ports are red and the disabled ports are gray in the image above
     3. Press `k` then `[enter]` to build the custom USBMap.kext file
     4. Allow the program to move the files to your EFI partition or copy them manually: